Local workers - Qualifications - Mining

 |Bachelor or Higher degree||--||--||19.2||0||0.0||18.7||--||25001|

 |Certificate Level, nfd||--||--||1.6||0||0.0||1.2||--||25007|

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011 and 2016.
 Compiled and presented by .id (opens a new window), the population experts.

-Analysis of the qualifications of the Mining in the Gunnedah Shire in 2016 compared to New South Wales shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.
+Analysis of the qualifications of the Mining in Murweh Shire in 2016 compared to Queensland shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), as well as a lower proportion with no formal qualifications.

-The major differences between the qualifications held by the Mining workforce in the Gunnedah Shire and New South Wales were:
+The major differences between the qualifications held by the Mining workforce in Murweh Shire and Queensland were:

 - A smaller percentage of local workers with Certificate III & IV Levels (0.0% compared to 39.0%)

 - A smaller percentage of local workers with No qualifications (0.0% compared to 30.3%)